Montana-Media-Arts/creative-coding-1/index.markdown

 Each week's content can be chosen from the "Modules" tab up above in the navigation bar (or in the "hamburger" menu if you are on a mobile device).

+There you should find a link to '[Week 1]({{site.baseurl}}/modules/week-1/welcome-to-webdev/)'.
+As weeks become active, you will find them populate that drop-down menu.

 <!--
 <br />